 Here are some intentions to get you started:

-• I intend to create supportive, healthy and nurturing surroundings at work.
+• I intend to create supportive, healthy, beautiful, and nurturing surroundings at work.

-• I intend to work with like-minded people who I enjoy immensely and feel greatly supported by.
+• I intend to work with like-minded people whom I enjoy immensely and feel greatly supported by.

-• I intend unlimited cash and resources to flow into my life easily, abundantly and endlessly, no matter what I do for work.
+• I intend for unlimited cash and resources to flow into my life easily, abundantly, and endlessly, no matter what I do for work.

-• I intend my financial abundance to provide greater and greater levels of security, freedom, ease and elegance.
+• I intend that my financial abundance provides greater and greater levels of security, freedom, ease, and elegance.

 5. Redefine “work”